Portvila Safety Guide

 Healthcare Tips

-• Ensure your travel insurance explicitly covers Vanuatu and includes medical evacuation to Australia or New Zealand
+• Ensure your travel insurance explicitly covers medical evacuation (medevac) by air.

 Common Risks